NCEAS/semtools/dev/sms/src/org/ecoinformatics/oboe/Readme.txt

 Last changed: March 18, 2010, Thursday

 ===============
-This package contains content for two main parts
+This package contains content for the following parts with separate entrances.
 1. Materialize a plain text file to OBOE file
     Entrance: MaterializaDB.java
     The detailed parameter specification to use this function, see the comments in the main() function of this class